Trupanea

 Biological Control Implications

-Trupanea dubautiae in Hawaii has been extensively studied as a non-target for of pest tephritids. -larval opiine Fopius arisanus, F. caudatus, and F. ceratitivorus do not attack this species, indicating minimal risk of non-target impact from these biological control agents on Hawaiian Trupanea species.
+Trupanea dubautiae in Hawaii has been extensively studied as a non-target for of pest tephritids. -larval opiine Fopius arisanus, F. caudatus, and F. ceratitivorus do not attack this species, indicating minimal risk of non-target impact from these biological control agents on native Hawaiian Trupanea species.

 Sources and further reading